-2023 has started off well for stock investors, with the S&P 500 up about 18% through the end of July, not too far from its all time high reached in January 2022.
-If we approach that market peak, investors may question whether it's a good time to sell, or reduce their stock exposure.
+2024 has started off well for stock investors, with the S&P 500 crossing 5,000 during February, and trading near it's all-time high.
+At every market peak investors may question whether it's a good time to "take some chips off the table".
 Of course, our advice is to think long-term, and not get caught up in debates about stock peaks vs. stock cliffs.
 A recent Dimensional study, shown below, confirms our thinking.

 Many investors may think a market high is a signal stocks are overvalued.
 However, they may be surprised to find that the average returns one, three, and five years after a new month-end market high are similar to those after months that ended at any level.